Chief Executive, Birmingham City Council

 Deborah Cadman was appointed Chief Executive of Birmingham City Council in June 2021 having previously served as Chief Executive of the West Midlands Combined Authority since September 2017.

 She has over 30 years experience in public services.
-Previous senior roles included Chief Executive of Suffolk County Council (from 2011 to 2017); the Audit Commission's Best Value Service Lead Inspector for the London region; Chief Executive for St Edmundsbury Borough Council and the East of England Development Agency; Head of Policy at Redcar and Cleveland Borough Council; and Local Government Advisor to the Ministerial Team at the Department of Environment, Transport and the Regions.
+Previous senior roles include Chief Executive of Suffolk County Council (from 2011 to 2017); the Audit Commission's Best Value Service Lead Inspector for the London region; Chief Executive for St Edmundsbury Borough Council and the East of England Development Agency; Head of Policy at Redcar and Cleveland Borough Council; and Local Government Advisor to the Ministerial Team at the Department of Environment, Transport and the Regions.

 Deborah was born and raised in Birmingham and attended the University of Birmingham.
 She has a degree in politics and Master’s degrees in economics and management practice.